Sai-04021210/AWTC/README.md

 # Automated Water Level Control System (AWLC)

 A system for monitoring water levels in a tank and automatically controlling a water pump based on the readings.
+The system uses MQTT for communication between components and provides a real-time dashboard for monitoring and control.

 ## Project Structure